-Answer.
-I have been nominated to serve as the Ambassador to Israel.
-If con-Dismed, my responsibilities will not cover the U.S. relating with Lebanon.
-The Obama administration's policy is that we will do all we can to avoid a conflict be-tween Hezbollah and Israel.
-As we saw in 2006, such a war would be devastating for civilians in both Lebanon and Israel.
-The Government of Lebanon continues to state its support for the full implemen-tation of U.N.
+Answer, I have been nominated to serve as the Ambassador to Israel.
+If confirmed, my responsibilities will not cover the U.S. relating with Lebanon.
+The Obama administration's policy is that we will do all we can to avoid a conflict between Hezbollah and Israel.
+As we saw in 2006, such a war would be devastating

+The Government of Lebanon continues to state its support for the full implementation of U.N.
 Security Council Resolution 1701-our primary security-related goal in Lebanon-and to cooperating with UNIFIL to maintain the calm and a weaponsfree zone in south Lebanon.
-Ending our assistance to the LAF would contradict this commitment and be seen as a victory for Hezbollah and Iranian interests in Lebanon
+Ending our assistance to the LAF would contradict this commitment and be seen as a victory for Hezbollah and Iranian interests in